helidon-io/helidon/docs/mp/integrations/oci.md

 ## Accessing OCI Services

-The Helidon OCI SDK extension supports injecting the client for any [OCI service supported by the OCI SDK for Java][oci-service-supported-by-the-oci-sdk-for-java].
+The Helidon OCI SDK extension supports injecting the client for any [OCI service supported by the OCI SDK for Java][oci-service-supp].

 After adding the Helidon OCI SDK Extension dependency (as described above), you must add dependencies for each of the specific OCI SDK clients that you plan to use.